 Biden administration to order federal agencies to fix hundreds of cyber flaws

-Biden administration to order federal agencies to fix hundreds of cyber flaws4 min read .
-Updated: 03 Nov 2021, 07:50 PM IST

 - Agencies come under new pressure to close cybersecurity flaws after sometimes balking at such measures in the past